Activities for Teens: Developing Strong Behavioral Health

 Teenagers are in the midst of transitioning between childhood and adulthood - trying to make sense of the world beyond their home while simultaneously building their budding identity.

 Today, adolescents face unprecedented pressures.
-They have to grow up fast and are not always psychologically prepared to handle the pace and the pressure.
+They have to grow up fast and are not always psychologically prepared to handle the pace and pressure.
 When this happens it can lead to a number of mental health issues - such as depression and anxiety.

 Teenagers with strong behavioral health are capable of handling this transition into adulthood with minimal difficulty.
 On the other hand, teenagers prone to depression and other mental health issues often turn to unhealthy coping mechanisms.
 Generally speaking, this well-worn path leads to experimentation with drugs and alcohol.